 Meet the Team

-We are actively recruiting for several positions in our lab.
-We are looking for people who share our passion for science, work hard to achieve their goals, and have fun working in a challenging but highly rewarding environment.
+We are not actively recruiting for our lab at this time, but future positions may open in the near future.
+We are always looking for people who share our passion for science, work hard to achieve their goals, and have fun working in a challenging but highly rewarding environment.
+If you are interested in our lab, feel free to reach out to us at firstname.lastname@example.org with a CV and cover letter describing why you are interested in the lab.

 Postdocs should come into my lab ready to test a novel idea in new and innovative ways.
 We will work together to build an original research program that has potential for high impact within the scientific field.
 Postdocs should strive to be thought leaders in their field and highly engaged with the scientific community through conferences, lectures, workshops, and peer review.